escaladesports/zygote-gateway-v2/README.md

 ## Deployment

+Deployment should be handled by TravisCI automatically.
+This will ensure that all branches have their own separate deploys and that everything is in sync with the repository.

-`yarn deploy` will deploy to a staging environment.
+If this does not work for your use case, `yarn deploy` will deploy to a staging environment.
 Use `yarn deploy-production` to deploy to production.
 All unit tests must pass a production test for a production deploy to succeed.
 You can modify the production deployment script in `package.json` if this needs to be changed.